alhajee/ckan/doc/maintaining/tracking.rst

 Highlighting Popular Datasets and Resources
 ===========================================

-Once you've enabled page view tracking on your CKAN site, popular datasets and resources (those with more than 10 views) will be highlighted with a "popular" badge and a tooltip showing the number of views:
+Once you've enabled page view tracking on your FMLD site, popular datasets and resources (those with more than 10 views) will be highlighted with a "popular" badge and a tooltip showing the number of views: